HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <link rel="dns-prefetch" href="https://example.com/">
 ```

-The `dns-prefetch` link initiates an early request to resolve a domain name.
+The `dns-prefetch` hint initiates an early request to resolve a domain name.
 It is only effective for DNS lookups on cross-origin domains and may be paired together with `preconnect`.
 While Chrome now supports a maximum of <a hreflang="en" href="https://source.chromium.org/chromium/chromium/src/+/fdf9418d23d434e0f7134da67dc41b0fe8268e91:net/dns/host_resolver_manager.cc;l=416">64</a> concurrent in-flight DNS requests—up from 6 last year—other browsers still have tighter limitations.
 For example, it is limited to <a hreflang="en" href="https://github.com/mozilla/gecko-dev/blob/master/netwerk/dns/nsHostResolver.h#L48">8</a> on Firefox.

 #### `preconnect`